Understanding the Predicate Offences to prevent money laundering

 Global Regulatory Approach to Predicate Offences

-The UAE’s Federal Decree-Law No. (20) of 2018 on Anti-money Laundering and Combating the Financing of Terrorism and Financing of Illegal Organisations defines predicate offence as any offence or misdemeanour that is applicable under the laws of UAE irrespective of whether it is committed within UAE or outside UAE subject to the condition of dual criminality.
+The UAE’s Federal Decree by Law No. (10) of 2025 Regarding Anti-Money Laundering and Combating the Financing of Terrorism and Proliferation Financing defines Predicate Offence as any offence or misdemeanour that is applicable under the laws of UAE irrespective of whether it is committed within UAE or outside UAE subject to the condition of dual criminality.

 UAE National Risk Assessment (NRA) 2018 and Predicate Offences